 We continue to work with families for resources, supports and addressing tech issues and attendance issues among other interventions (social emotional groups, resiliency group and more).

 Let us know how we can help and let's stay focused and working together for the success of our Mustangs!

 We are in this together and together we are stronger.

-We want everyone to be well so here are some reminders of resources available in the picture at the bottom of the newsletter.
+We want everyone to be well so here are some reminders of resources available in the picture below.

 Reach out if you need anything.